darcywinterhill/StageSync/README.md

 * NOTE that the database setup for the scope is made using SQL Server to local database and will NOT be recreated if cloning and updating the project

 ## Project Description
-* A web app where venues can book artists and artists can view their bookings
+* A responsive web app where venues can book artists and artists can view their bookings
 * Login for both organizer/venue and artists and authentication to show the different pages

 ### Scope